-- Too much baking powder: when I added 1 tbsp of baking powder the cake was too crumbly and the sheets were not able to support the cake.
-With ½ tbsp the sponge is firmer and more suitable for this recipe.
+- Too much baking powder: when I added 1 tablespoon of baking powder the cake was too crumbly and the sheets were not able to support the cake.
+With ½ tablespoon the sponge is firmer and more suitable for this recipe.

 - Did not stir the condensed milk: I tried letting the condensed milk cool down on its own, without me stirring it.
 It's fine if you do so, however, the condensed milk will be a lot clumpier and it will be harder to mix with the whipped cream if you don't cool it down while stirring it.

 - Distribute the cake batter evenly: try to do this to avoid an uneven sheet of cake.
 I do that with a spatula, but a spoon works too.

 - Cool down the condensed milk: I do this by filling up the sink with cold water, then I put the pot with the condensed milk in the cold water and I stir for a few minutes, until the condensed milk reaches room temperature.
 This way you'll get a smooth, lump-free condensed milk.

 - Prepare all the elements before building the cake: it's going to be a lot easier to build your vegan chocolate strawberry cake if everything is prepared in front of you.

 Frequently asked questions

 Yes.
 In this case, replace the cacao powder with 40 grams extra of AP flour.

 Yes.
 We recommend using a ready made gluten free mix made specifically for cakes.